I must tell you something in secret – I love Fernando Botero’s works. Many of his works were inspired by classic art. Or maybe...

 Diego Rivera, quote from Social Realism, New Masses & Diego Rivera, The Artifice.

-Other famous artworks created within this movements include Prometheus (José Clemente Orozco, 1930, fresco, Pomona College, Claremont, USA), Portrait of the Bourgeoisie (David Alfaro Siqueiros, 1939, mural painting, Electrical Workers Union Building, Mexico City, Mexico), and Pan American Unity (Diego Rivera, 1940, fresco on Ipsos, San Francisco, the USA).
+Other famous artworks created within this movements include Prometheus by José Clemente Orozco, Portrait of the Bourgeoisie by David Alfaro Siqueiros and Pan American Unity by Diego Rivera.

 The impressive fresco of monumental dimensions – to be more exact 4,80 x 11,45m (19,000 x 45,100 in) – depicts the societal struggles at the time by creating a comparison between capitalism and communism.
 Although a very agglomerated detailed work, the mural is separated into two halves by the central figure controlling machinery inventively placed as a vertical axis.

-On the left, Rivera decided to display technology as a destructive force in response to the brutalities of WWI.
-As a critique brought to the political elite, the viewer can observe the wealthy playing cards while the world gruesomely unravels around it with NYC workers fighting the police in the background.
+On the left, Rivera decided to display technology as a destructive force in response to the brutalities of World War I. As a critique brought to the political elite, the viewer can observe the wealthy playing cards while the world gruesomely unravels around it with NYC workers fighting the police in the background.

-After the destruction of the mural, Rivera was able to create a smaller replica of the mural that now lies in the Palace of Fine Arts, Mexico City, with the help of the photographs captured by his assistant.
-Regardless, Man, Controller of the Universe comes with a few modifications generated from Rivera’s fine sense of humor: John D. Rockefeller, Nelson’s father, is displayed heavily drinking in a nightclub with a woman.
+After the destruction of the mural, Rivera was able to create a smaller replica that now lies in the Palace of Fine Arts, Mexico City, with the help of the photographs captured by his assistant.
+Regardless, Diego Rivera’s Man at the Crossroads comes with a few modifications generated from Rivera’s fine sense of humor: John D. Rockefeller, Nelson’s father, is displayed heavily drinking in a nightclub with a woman.
 Above them, a dish with syphilis bacteria can be sighted.

 The story behind Man at Crossroads sets an example in the art world by presenting a clash between the political and the artistic.
 Rivera decided to stay true to his values and not compromise his integrity as a painter.
 His work triumphed over any deliberate destruction and the passage of time.